AkashBadhe/Ecart/Readme.md

-2. Go to `/shop` folder.
+2. Go to `shop` folder.
 Crete .env file and copy the content from .env.template to .env file